Charles Cooley: I Am What I Think You Think I Am

 For me, this demonstrates the best of Sociology.
 Sociology at its base helps one to understand society.
 Sociology at its best helps one to reimagine the individual.
 This is the sociological imagination, applied to the individual.
 Thank you, Mr Charles Cooley.

-Pre-order The Sociology Practicum at online retailers for more of sociological thinkers!
+Pre-order The Sociology Practicum at Amazon for more of sociological thinkers!

 I Am What I Am [Cooley is silent]

 Since Cooley is so cool, I decided to create a meme to go with it.
 But since I am not a sociologist, but playing the role of “Socio Empath”, I added two additional rows.
 The fourth row alludes to what lies beyond the remit of Sociology: the human spirit.
 That said, the sociological questioning which the Cooley quote provoked is vital.
 Without appreciating the ways our selves are imprinted on by our relationships with others, we can never truly be free, to discover who we can be.